vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/treatment.md

   - Hydrocortisone 50mg IV every 6 hours 7-10 days
   - Methyl-prednisolone 10mg IV every 6 hours 7-10 days
   - Prednisone 50mg Oral - daily for 7-10 days.
 - Tociluzumab.
 Blocks inflammatory mediator Interleukin 6.
-UK approved. it has a very narrow 24 hour window before patients deteriorate when it is beneficial, not before or after.
+UK approved.
+Within 48 hours of deterioration to Oxygen dependency if used has a mortality benefit.
   - Givne to severely ill patient admitted to hospital within 14d of onset, requiring more than 10L of oxygen and on dexamethasone.
 - Remdesivir no mortality benefit (Solidarity trial).
 Still recommended in many algorithms - may help reduce day or two of hospital stay if administered in the right dose at the right time - [TS](https://twitter.com/Tejasvi_Surya/status/1386334961335078919) .
   - No benefit in normal oxygen saturation.